 Who was Roberto Hernández?

 Roberto Hernández was one of the most active Latino leaders in the city of Milwaukee during the 1970’s.
 In the late 1960’s, he was one of less than a dozen Latinos enrolled at UWM.
-He became one of the leading voices in the Latino community’s efforts to increase Latino access to and representation at the university, negotiating with administrators for the creation of the Spanish Speaking Outreach Institute (SSOI) in 1970.
+He became one of the leading voices in the Latinx community’s efforts to increase Latinx access to and representation at the university, negotiating with administrators for the creation of the Spanish Speaking Outreach Institute (SSOI) in 1970.